-achieve what on another occasion I called "the educated heart."
+What I'm suggesting is, that through the arts our schools can help every student achieve what on another occasion I called "the educated heart."

-The educated heart means to me educated heart means an expectation of beauty, a tolerance of others, a reaching for beauty without arrogance, a courtesy toward opposing views, a dedication to fairness and social justice, precision in speech and thought a love for graceful expression, and an audacious intellect.
+The educated heart means to me an expectation of beauty, a tolerance of others, a reaching for beauty without arrogance, a courtesy toward opposing views, a dedication to fairness and social justice, a love for graceful expression.